okandemirofficial/animated_horizontal_typehead/README.md

 # animated_horizontal_typhead
- An animated horizontal typhead for Flutter.
+ An animated horizontal typehead for Flutter.